aws-observability/terraform-aws-observability-accelerator/README.md

 The sections below demonstrate how you can leverage AWS Observability Accelerator to enable monitoring to an existing EKS cluster.

+### v2.x changes

+v2+ releases introduces couple of breaking changes compared to previous versions:

+- `modules/workloads/infra` module moves to `modules/eks-monitoring`
+- All EKS configuration options moves from the base  module to the `eks-monitoring` module
+- All EKS workload modules `modules/workloads/{java,nginx}` merge into `eks-monitoring` as configuration options (patterns), see [examples](./examples) to provide a more complete visiblity.
+- All examples have been updated to reflect these changes

 ### Base Module

 The base module allows you to configure the AWS Observability services for your cluster and